|

 class evolved into a smorgasbord of activities, some required, some

-and most famously, an all-night bike tour of Manhattan.
+lecturers, and most famously, an all-night bike tour of

 In

-a close-up look at Brooklyn, the Bronx and suburban Westchester
+close-up look at Brooklyn, the Bronx and suburban Westchester and

 and congestion, but one day it struck him that those factors were

-for a more intimate look at the borough.
-Thus was born the all-night
+chance for a more intimate look at the borough.
+Thus was born the

-Columbia memories.
-And why not?
-Picture a group of 300 students,
+why not?
+Picture a group of 300 students, teaching assistants,

-riding at a leisurely pace through the streets of Manhattan behind
+leisurely pace through the streets of Manhattan behind Jackson and

-Jackson and his megaphone.
-Jackson's sister, who tagged along last
+his megaphone.
+Jackson's sister, who tagged along last year,

-year, likened the experience of seeing her brother at the front
+likened the experience of seeing her brother at the front of the

-of the mass of people to her childhood memory of seeing Elvis Presley
+mass of people to her childhood memory of seeing Elvis Presley at a

-at a movie theater in Memphis with the crowd sitting behind him
+movie theater in Memphis with the crowd sitting behind him in

 The